deadlydog/New-GitHubRelease/readme.md

 # New-GitHubRelease PowerShell Module

-A PowerShell module to make automating the creation of new GitHub releases easy.
+A PowerShell v3 compatible module to make automating the creation of new GitHub releases easy.

 ## Getting Started